top of page

 About the Practice of Tai Chi

 Tai Chi is a slow, soft, continuous stepping sequence that circulates forces (mostly gravitational) through the practitioner to develops bones, muscles, tissues, and neurology thereby optimizing human response.
+Think: postural medicine.

 Health Benefits